Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Goatsbeard

 Since goatsbeard grows into a large plant, if you plan to grow more than one, you should plant them 2 – 4 feet apart to accommodate their width.
 Goatsbeard likes to grow in light shade.
 If you only have full sun, just make sure to keep it well watered.
 It likes to be wet.
 That makes it a natural for a rain garden, around a pond or planted along a stream.
 The soil should be rich and well-drained.
 The plants like moist soil, not soggy soil.
 Soggy soil will cause them to rot.

 You don’t have to worry about watering your plant if you have planted it in a wet soil situation.
 If not, or if the plant is in full sun, water well when the soil looks dry.
 Since these are native plants, there is no need to fertilize them.
 They are already adapted to grow in North America.

 How to Divide Goatsbeard

 Goatsbeard is difficult to divide.
 For best results, divide your plants in the spring or the fall.
 I prefer dividing perennials in the fall because it gives them a chance to settle in and grow new roots before winter.
 When divided in the spring, blooming may be delayed while the plants are growing the new roots on each division.

 Dig up your plant.
-Using a sharp knife, cut the clump making sure that each division has at least one “eye”.
+Using a sharp knife, cut the clump making sure that each division has at least one “eye” and roots.
 Just like potatoes, the eye is where the plant will grow from so you will need at least one eye per division.
 Be prepared.
 The roots are large and woody, so they are difficult to cut apart.

 Replant your divisions 2 – 4 feet apart.